 When you’re ready to make the bread, you need to thaw it in the fridge overnight.
 It may also add an additional 30-45 minutes of warming time once it has thawed.
 That’s just because it will be extra-cold coming out of the fridge.

 After the dough has had a chance to firm up, lightly flour a clean work surface and roll the dough into a rectangle that is about 18″ (46cm)x 12″(30cm) or thereabouts.
 The dough should be no more than a 1/4″ (.5 cm) thick.

 Use a pastry wheel, a pizza wheel, or a very sharp knife to cut the rectangle into 1 1/4″ (3cm) wide strips.
 I don’t go overboard with measuring these strips, I just eyeball it.
 You do want to make sure you get 12 strips, because that means you will have 12 mallorcas!
 I usually discard those ragged edges you see on the left and right sides, too.
 Trimming the dough like this is purely aesthetic, so don’t stress over it.

 To form the mallorcas, start at one end of a long strip and roll it up into spiral buns.
-Kind of like you would do to make a cinnamon rolls.
+Kind of like you would do to make a cinnamon rolls only sideways.

 Once I have my rolled dough circle-thing, I spread the layers open a little- like a flower- to give it a prettier appearance and place them on a baking sheet pan lined with parchment paper or a silicone baking mat.

 The concept is the same as a cinnamon roll.
 However, you don’t roll the rectangle up like a cinnamon roll and cut it is because you want to keep that snail-shaped bun as sharp as possible.
 Slicing would smoosh the layers together and eliminate those lines of demarcation.

 Cover the rolls of mallorcas with a clean kitchen towel and set the pan in a warm, draft-free environment.
 Your microwave is great for this if the pan fits.
 Give the mallorcas dough a second rise for 45 minutes to 1 hour.